garrandall/popular-music-data/tracks/in-da-wind-trick-daddy-cee-lo-big-boi.md

 Big ol' bankrolls, that's all a nigga know
 Throw yo' elbows, I'm sicker than I suppose
 Hoes unchose, cuz my jewelry froze
-You know how it goes, these young niggaz don't want it like this Go off and get yo' gat, to silence the chit-chat, blast!
+You know how it goes, these young niggas don't want it like this Go off and get yo' gat, to silence the chit-chat, blast!
 So pass, outlast, bout cash
 Mo' sicky, talk tricky to the trick like trash
 Lo realer, a go-rilla, flow for mo' scrilla
 Come clean, lookin mean, but you ain't no killa!
-(Oooooooooh!)
+(Oh!)
 (Trick love the kids!)

 Look at what we got; the rims and all the 'dro
 The 'dro and all the smoke, my throat, it makes me choke